TamaGo-HQ/espidf_mini_projects/README.md

 Because I already worked with the Arduino framework before on an Arduino Uno (my first embedded software experience), and I also used PlatformIO on VS Code to program ESP32.
 I just wanted to try something tougher.

 So here we are.
-For this little road trip I bought an **ESP32-WROOM-32D board** — mind you, this is the first board I’ve ever actually owned.
+For this little road trip I bought an **ESP32-WROOM-32D board**, mind you, this is the first board I’ve ever actually owned.
 Before, I was always borrowing boards from companies I interned at, robotics clubs, or friends.

 This one has **dual-core, WiFi, Bluetooth, and a CP2104** so I can program it directly from my PC’s USB port.